 The silver cluttered wudu wash station.

-Today she travels here as a revised woman who giggles in prayer no longer.
-She goes through the motions of preparing for prayer in the same spaces but with a reinterpretation of the world around her, with an appreciation and deep pursuit to understand the Natural, with the Natural before her.
+Today I am a revised woman who no longer giggles in prayer.
+I go through the motions of preparing for prayer in the same spaces but with a reinterpretation of the world around me, with an appreciation and deep pursuit to understand the Natural, with the Natural before me.

 That is between me and God, you see.